What are the principles of the JLA?

 These principles are demonstrated in a set of features that help PSPs to ensure consistency and maximum learning:

-- transparency of process
+- transparency of process, methods and interests

 - balanced inclusion of patient, carer and clinician interests and perspectives

 - exclusion of non-clinician researchers for voting purposes, although they may be involved and helpful in other aspects of the process

 - exclusion of groups/organisations that have significant competing or commercial interests, for example pharmaceutical companies

 - audit trail of original submitted uncertainties, to final prioritised list